-Deaf individuals openly share their story of being diagnosed with a mental illness and their journey to satisfying, complex lives.
-They share their dark days and their hope.
-All presented in In their native language- American Sign Language.
+Deaf individuals tell their recovery stories through 10-15 minute videos.
+All 7 share about being diagnosed with a mental illness and their journey to satisfying, complex lives.
+They are open about the dark days and their hope.
+All presented in In their native language – American Sign Language with captions in English.
 We present them here in the hope of educating and inspiring others and creating community.

 What is Peer Support?

 Presentation developed and presented by Marnie Forgere, Deaf and Hard of Hearing project coordinator